iZettle/sdk-ios/Documentation/SDK_Tipping_Support_Documentation.md

 - Keep the smartphone or tablet close to the card reader during the update.
 ---

-### What happens if a tipping call is made using an iZettle account in a market that doesn’t support tipping?
+### What happens if a tipping call is made using a Zettle account in a market that doesn’t support tipping?
 ​The payment function will work as before, eg not initiating the tipping flow in the card reader.

-### What are the plans to launch tipping for other iZettle markets?
+### What are the plans to launch tipping for other Zettle markets?
 Tipping is planned be introduced in more markets.
 Information about the availability will be announced on Github and via email.

-## How to update iZettle card reader software
+## How to update Zettle card reader software
-This document describes the process to update the iZettle reader software.
+This document describes the process to update the Zettle reader software.

 ![alt text][reader0]